What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 A- FODMAP fruits.

 FODMAPs are a type of fiber that is proven to trigger your IBS.
 They are highly fermentable inside your colon, causing IBS flare-ups.
-Identifying and eliminating these FODMAPs is the best food strategy to prevent IBS flare-ups (ref).
+Identifying and eliminating these FODMAPs is the best food strategy to prevent IBS flare-ups (reference).

 The complete list of high FODMAP fruits: